videojs/http-streaming/README.md

 * Type: `boolean`
 * can be used as an initialization option

-Try to use videojs-contrib-hls even on platforms that provide some level of HLS support natively.
+Try to use videojs-http-streaming even on platforms that provide some level of HLS support natively.
 There are a number of platforms that *technically* play back HLS content but aren't very reliable or are missing features like CEA-608 captions support.
-When `overrideNative` is true, if the platform supports Media Source Extensions videojs-contrib-hls will take over HLS playback to provide a more consistent experience.
+When `overrideNative` is true, if the platform supports Media Source Extensions videojs-http-streaming will take over HLS playback to provide a more consistent experience.

 __NOTE__: If you use this option, you must also set `videojs.options.html5.nativeAudioTracks` and `videojs.options.html5.nativeVideoTracks` to
-`false`. videojs-contrib-hls relies on audio and video tracks to play streams with alternate audio and requires additional capabilities only supported by non-native tracks in video.js.
+`false`. videojs-http-streaming relies on audio and video tracks to play streams with alternate audio and requires additional capabilities only supported by non-native tracks in video.js.